Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 You can use these tactical variations if your chasing a lead and needs to make a change to create better goalscoring opportunities by playing more expansive football with a bit more vertical Tiki-Taka approach, or change of player positioning and movements that helps to overload a particular area of the pitch.

 Sometimes a subtle change of player role can massively impact the player performance.
 Perhaps a certain player isn’t suited to play in a particular player role, or a change in player mentality (more attacking approach) is required to open up the defence to come to goalscoring opportunities.
+For instance, by making more penetrating runs down the left side of the pitch as you might lack few runs behind the opposition line with both a FB-S, AP-A and IF-A on that side.

 Below is a quick insight to the other tactical variations used by Pep Guardiola at Barcelona available to download in the Barcelona Tiki-Taka tactic megapack by Passion4FM.com.